 Another one of my Valentine’s Day ideas for elementary students is to decorate bags for students to collect their Valentines!
 These bags are super affordable for your entire class.
 I also get a mega pack of stickers for students to use to decorate their bags.
 (The time this was the most fun was when I dumped all the stickers on the carpet and let students have a mini free-for-all while decorating!)
 You can shop the pic by clicking here!

 Worried some students won’t have Valentines to hand out?
 I’ve got you covered!
-Download this Create Inspire Teach Insider FREEBIE that has 7 different Valentine Cards in color and black & white for your students to give to their classmates!
+Download the FREEBIE at the top of this page.
+It has 7 different Valentine Cards in color and black & white for your students to give to their classmates!

 When passing out Valentines, place each student’s decorated bag on top of their desk and have kiddos walk around and plop a Valentine card in each.
 Another easy way to do this is to arrange all the bags in a line on the floor instead of on each desk.
 This way is definitely quicker if you’re short on time!